German companies rush to list as IPO appetite soars

 "The Zalando IPO has attracted strong demand because their management team is convincing, they're only listing a small part of the company and if you're looking for a European online play, there are not that many companies apart from Zalando," said Cantor Fitzgerald retail analyst Freddie George.

-But he said potential Zalando investors should heed the fortunes British rival ASOS, a former stock market high-flyer whose stock has fallen 70 percent since February.
+But he said potential Zalando investors should heed the fortunes British rival ASOS (ASOS.L), a former stock market high-flyer whose stock has fallen 70 percent since February.

 "I feel that people are maybe being a little bit naive.
 They are similar to ASOS," said George.